dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/deploying-to-iis.md

 ## Install IIS

-To deploy to IIS on your development computer, you must have IIS and Web Deploy installed.
+To deploy to IIS on your development computer, confirm that IIS and Web Deploy are installed.
 By default, Visual Studio installs Web Deploy, but IIS isn't included in the default Windows 10, Windows 8, or Windows 7 configuration.
 If you've already installed IIS and the default application pool is already set to .NET 4, skip to [the next section](#sqlexpress).

 1. It's recommended you use the [Web Platform Installer (WPI)](https://www.microsoft.com/web/downloads/platform.aspx) to install IIS and Web Deploy.
 WPI installs a recommended IIS configuration that includes IIS and Web Deploy prerequisites if necessary.